Linuxbrew/brew/docs/Acceptable-Formulae.md

 ### We don’t like tools that upgrade themselves
 Software that can upgrade itself does not integrate well with Homebrew's own upgrade functionality.
-The self-update functionality should be disabled if at all possible.
+The self-update functionality should be disabled (if possible without complicating the formula).

 ### We don’t like install-scripts that download unversioned things
 We don't like install scripts that are pulling from the `master` branch of Git repositories or unversioned, unchecksummed tarballs.
-These should use `resource` blocks instead.
-Note that we now allow tools like `pip`, `cargo`, `gem` to download things during installation.
+These should use `resource` blocks with specific revisions or checksummed tarballs instead.
+Note that we now allow tools like `cargo`, `gem` and `pip` to download things during installation.

 ### We don’t like binary formulae
 Our policy is that formulae in the core tap